PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

     2. The nature of the copyrighted work.
     3. The portion of the copyrighted work used.
     4. The effect of the use on the value of the copyrighted work.
-- The **Prioritizing resources and Organization for Intellectual Property Act of 2008** increased trademark and copyright enforcement and penalties for infringement.
+- The **Prioritizing resources and Organization for Intellectual Property Act(PRO-IP) of 2008** created the position of Intellectual Property Enforcement Coordinator within the Executive Office of the President and increased trademark and copyright enforcement and penalties for infringement.
 - The original **General Agreement on Tariffs and Trade(GAAT)** in 1993 created the World Trade Organization(WTO).
-- The **World Trade Organization(WTO** is a global organization that deals with rules of international trade based on WTO agreements that help producers of goods and services, exporters and importers conduct their business.
+- The **World Trade Organization(WTO)** is a global organization that deals with rules of international trade based on WTO agreements that help producers of goods and services, exporters and importers conduct their business.
 - The **World Intelectual Propery Organization(WIPO)** is an agency of the UN dedicated to "the use of intellectual propery as a means to stimulate innovation and creativity"
 - The **Digital Millennium Copyright Act(DMCA)** signed in 1998, implements two WIPO treaties in the U.S. It also makes it illegal to circumvent technical protection or develop and provide tools that allow others to access a technilogically protected work.
 - A **patent** is a grant of property right issued by the U.S. Patent and Trademark Office(USPTO) to an inventor that permits its owner to exclude the public from making, using or selling a protected invention and allows for legal action against violators.
-- The **Leathy-Smith America Invents Act** changed the U.S. patent system from a "first-to-invent" to "first-inventor-to file" system and expanded the definition of prior art which is used to determine the novelty of an invention and whether it can be patented.
+- The **Leahy-Smith America Invents Act** changed the U.S. patent system from a "first-to-invent" to "first-inventor-to file" system and expanded the definition of prior art which is used to determine the novelty of an invention and whether it can be patented.
 - **Plagiarism** is the act of stealing someone's ideas or words and passing them off as one's own.
 - **Reverse engineering** is the process of breaking something down in order to understand it, build a copy of it, or improve it.
 - **Competetive intelligence** is legally obtained information that is gathered to help a company gain an advantage over its rivals.